-Social media fragmentation: Do online platforms drown democracy in noise?
+Social media fragmentation: do online platforms drown democracy in noise?

 With online platforms under pressure and artificial intelligence set to potentially flood the internet with content, is it all over for grand ideas about a harmonious digital public sphere?